camaosos/github-commit-activity-explorer/README.md

 ## React App

+Install Node.js and run

+npx create-react-app github-commit-activity-explorer --template typescript

 You can check how to install, start and test your [React App](README_REACT.md)

 ## Python App

 Install requirements

-First step is to create a virtual environment and install libraries, in my case I used Conda (verify that Anaconda or Miniconda is previosly installed):
+First step is to create a virtual environment and install libraries, in my case I used Conda (verify if Anaconda or Miniconda is previosly installed):

 ```
 conda create -n prophet_env python=3.8